johnlpage/UniBench/reporting/report.md

 We have created a scenario here where every write has an impact on four random indexes, the indexes are larger that fit in RAM and so we are seeing a very significant amount of read-into-cache.
-Effectively we need the IOPS to support reading rather than writing as we have to read index blocks to modify them.
+Effectively, we need the IOPS to support reading rather than writing as we have to read index blocks to modify them.

-This then allows us to write more so we see higher write IO but this is due to having more available for the required reads first.
+This then allows us to write more so we see higher write IO, but this is due to having more available for the required reads first.

 ### Key Takeaways

-* IOPS should be though of as for reads where the cache is not large enough to hold the index blocks.
-* This can impact write-mostly workloads too is indexes need pulled into cache.
+* IOPS should be though of as for reads where the cache is not large enough to hold the index blocks. * This can impact write-mostly workloads too is indexes need pulled into the cache.

 ## Impact of Instance Size on write performance